 Supply chain and purchasing teams also receive specialized training.
-In 2018, Lam provided ethics training certified by the Institute of Supply Management (ISM) to more than 300 supply chain employees.
-The course presents ethical principles and standards to guide individual and group decisions and actions with modules on personal behavior, laws and regulations, interactions with others, and ethical leadership skills.
+In 2018, Lam provided ethics training Lam collaborates with industry groups to address preventative measures and standards for data breaches certified by the Institute of Supply Management (ISM) to more than 300 supply chain employees.
+The course in manufacturing lab facilities, especially as it relates to malware that might affect manufacturing operations.
+We presents ethical principles and standards to guide also implemented clean room training to ensure that our individual and group decisions and actions with modules computers and equipment were secure and meeting their on personal behavior, laws and regulations, interactions standards.
+Lam selectively audits suppliers for information with others, and ethical leadership skills. security controls to protect Lam and our partners' information.